Coronation Chicken Recipe

 In the 1950s, this was served with a cold salad of rice and peas.
 Now, this is very popular as a sandwich filler.

-The original recipe called fro 4 tinned apricots, instead of the apricot jam.
+The original recipe called for 4 tinned apricots, instead of the apricot jam.
 You can use those if you wish, or 2 tablespoons of chutney.
 In place of the whipped cream, you can use Greek yoghurt (other kinds would be too runny).
 For the chicken, use 5 or 6 breasts or legs or a combination of both, or 1 small chicken.
-Cook the chicken, let it cool, then remove the meat from the bones and chop it up into bite-sized pieces.
+If using chicken with bones in it, cook the chicken, let it cool, then remove the meat from the bones and chop it up into bite-sized pieces.